DeschutesDesignGroupLLC/perscom-docs/docs/registration.md

 account details.
 With your account set up, you'll have access to our comprehensive personnel management tools, including records management, qualification tracking, and much more.

-Whether you're a small para-military organization just starting out or a larger operation looking to streamline your processes, PERSCOM.io has everything you need to get started and grow.
+Whether you're a small organization just starting out or a larger operation looking to streamline your processes, PERSCOM.io has everything you need to get started and grow.
 So what are you waiting for?
-Sign up today and start managing your personnel with ease!
+[Sign up](https://perscom.io/register) today and start managing your personnel with ease!